rbanks54/rbanks54.github.io/_posts/2017-08-14-fixing-a-dell-trackpad.md

 Looking online I found a few posts that described a similar problem.
 They mentioned that battery swelling causes the problem since the battery is directly under the trackpad.

 I opened up the laptop and looked for myself.
 Sure enough this was the problem so I went and [bought a replacement battery](https://www.notebookbattery.com.au/84wh-4gvgh-1p6kd-genuine-battery-for-dell-precision-5510-xps-15-9550) from an online seller.
 Part number 4GVGH or 1P6KD since they're the same thing.
-It took about two weeks to arrive and once it did, it was a pretty process to swap them over.
+It took about two weeks to arrive and once it did, it was a pretty simple process to swap them over.

 Here's some photos of what I did, in case you have a similar problem.